 The insurance system followed in NL is different from other provinces in Canada.
-It is based on tort system.
-This allows a victim to sue a driver who is at-fault for pain and suffering related losses and damages.
+It is based on a tort system.
+This allows a victim to sue a driver who is at fault for pain and suffering related losses and damages.
 There is no provision for no-fault benefits and the insurer of the faulty party has to pay out the claim.
 They have to pay for damages to the victim’s car and for injuries caused due to the accident.

 In NL it is not mandatory to have accidental benefits coverage.
-Most drivers prefer to buy this as an optional coverage from their insurer.
+Most drivers prefer to buy this as optional coverage from their insurer.
 In the event of a collision, a police report is required to be filed if the property damage or injury losses are more than $1000.
 All claims regulation is handled by the provincial government as per Insurance Act.

 The car insurance companies in Newfoundland and Labrador look at various factors to set rates: